mrverrall/go-row/README.md

 Row!

 # Installing as a service

+__N.B.__ This is not needed if you installed go-row using the debian package.

 It's easy to run go-row automatically on boot.
 This is ideal if you want a 'plug and play' setup without needing your device (like a Raspberry Pi Zero W) plugged into anything but power.
 In Raspbian this is acheived with systemd service.

 [An example systemd service file is included in this repository](https://github.com/mrverrall/go-row/blob/main/go-row.service).